Cable television: In the United States

 Before being added to the cable box itself, these midband channels were used for early incarnations of pay TV, e.g. The Z Channel (Los Angeles) and HBO but transmitted in the clear i.e. not scrambled as standard TV sets of the period could not pick up the signal nor could the average consumer de-tune the normal stations to be able to receive it.

 Once tuners that could receive select mid-band and super-band channels began to be incorporated into standard television sets, broadcasters were forced to either install scrambling circuitry or move these signals further out of the range of reception for early cable-ready TVs and VCRs.
-However, once consumer sets had the ability to receive all 181 FCC allocated channels, premium broadcasters were left with no choice but to scramble.
+However, once consumer sets had the ability to receive all 181 FCC-allocated channels, premium broadcasters were left with no choice but to scramble.

 The descrambling circuitry was often published in electronics hobby magazines such as Popular Science and Popular Electronics allowing anybody with anything more than a rudimentary knowledge of broadcast electronics to be able to build their own and receive the programming without cost.

-Later, the cable operators began to carry FM radio stations, and encouraged subscribers to connect their FM stereo sets to cable.
+Later, the cable operators began to carry FM radio stations and encouraged subscribers to connect their FM stereo sets to cable.
 Before stereo and bilingual TV sound became common, Pay-TV channel sound was added to the FM stereo cable line-ups.
 About this time, operators expanded beyond the 12-channel dial to use the midband and superband VHF channels adjacent to the high band 7–13 of North American television frequencies.
 Some operators as in Cornwall, Ontario, used a dual distribution network with Channels 2–13 on each of the two cables.

 During the 1980s, United States regulations not unlike public, educational, and government access (PEG) created the beginning of cable-originated live television programming.
 As cable penetration increased, numerous cable-only TV stations were launched, many with their own news bureaus that could provide more immediate and more localized content than that provided by the nearest network newscast.

-Such stations may use similar on-air branding as that used by the nearby broadcast network affiliate, but the fact that these stations do not broadcast over the air and are not regulated by the FCC, their call signs are meaningless.
-These stations evolved partially into today's over-the-air digital subchannels, where a main broadcast TV station e.g. NBC 37* would – in the case of no local CBS or ABC station being available – rebroadcast the programming from a nearby affiliate but fill in with its own news and other community programming to suit its own locale.
+Such stations may use similar on-air branding as that used by the nearby broadcast network affiliate, but since these stations do not broadcast over the air and are not regulated by the FCC, their call signs are meaningless.
+These stations evolved partially into today's over-the-air digital subchannels, where a main broadcast TV station would, in the case of no local CBS or ABC station being available, rebroadcast the programming from a nearby affiliate but fill in with its own news and other community programming to suit its own locale.
 Many live local programs with local interests were subsequently created all over the United States in most major television markets in the early 1980s.